Interdisciplinary Problems & Methods (Bachelors)

 Cassandra Stavrou - Founder of Propercorn

 “I love the idea that LIS students will be working on solving real problems.
 They'll be working collaboratively and that's so important in disruptive companies"

 "What I’m looking for in graduate recruits in the future is not only academic excellence, but softer skills, and practical use of those skills."

 Working across sectors

 Students will have the opportunity to work across a wide range of different sectors.

 Work Placement Types

-Our employment partners face challenges on a day-to-day basis.
-Partners may commission either an individual or team of LIS students to help tackle a specific problem they’re facing.
+Organisations face challenges on a day-to-day basis.
+Our network of organisations may commission either an individual or team of LIS students to help tackle a specific problem they’re facing.

 How this works in practice: